jenboi/OpenGrok/README.txt

 # Copyright (c) 2006, 2014, Oracle and/or its affiliates.
 All rights reserved.
 #

+This is a fork of https://github.com/OpenGrok/OpenGrok to to solve the issue of searches that will cram everything into the request header, this will limit the number of searchable projects.

 OpenGrok - a wicked fast source browser
 ---------------------------------------